SteveMarshall/stevemarshall.github.io/about.md

 ---

 If he ever grows up, Steve wants to be a mighty pirate.
 Until then, he has to make do with being a software architect.
-He's worked on travel APIs, military-grade software, sites for burgeoning rock bands, award-winning intranet portals, and a host of things between.
+He’s worked on government services, travel APIs, sites for burgeoning rock bands, award-winning intranets, and a host of things between.

 When he’s not working or complaining [on Twitter](http://twitter.com/SteveMarshall), he can be found listening